EQI.org Home | Society

 From journal - Sept 30, 2003

-Fabio told me yesterday when we chatted that he met someone in Kuala Lampor Malaysia who was very smart and spoke English perfectly, but because he was not a Muslim he was discriminated against.
+Fabio told me yesterday when we chatted that he met someone in Kuala Lumpur, Malaysia who was very smart and spoke English perfectly, but because he was not a Muslim he was discriminated against.
 I have heard this before so I believe it.
 Fabio said the guy is now homeless and has been told that the police are going to take all the homeless people 15 kilometers out of the city for a week because there is some kind of international meeting in KL.
-The same kind of thing is happening in Bankok.
+The same kind of thing is happening in Bangkok.
 They are moving all the homeless people, beggars, prostitutes etc. and spending a lot of money to temporarily clean up the city to make it look better for the foreign visitors.
 This kind of thing really disgusts me.
 Fabio said they will be talking a lot about poverty in the meetings, yet they don't want to see the poor people.
 Fabio is easily one of the smartest people I have ever met.
 Smart when it comes to seeing through hypocrisy.
 Like Sarah, who is a genius in this regard.
 I told Fabio I felt discouraged because I keep getting rejected but he said to keep fighting.
 He said for him it just makes him try harder when people reject his ideas.
 I hope Sarah will also keep fighting.
 But I don't like the word "fighting."
 Just persisting.
 Not giving up

 From my chat with steph in australia in jan 2012